llvmpy/llvmpy/docs/source/doc/getting_started.rst

 llvmpy 0.8.2 requires version 3.1 of LLVM.
 It may not work with previous versions.

-llvmpy has been built and tested with Python 2.7.
+llvmpy has been built and tested with Python 2.7 and 3.2.
 It should work with earlier versions.
-It has not been tried with Python 3.x (patches welcome).

 Installation